 A major teaching hospital is extending its job opportunities to student nurses after interviewing record numbers in the past week.

-Hull and East Yorkshire Hospitals NHS Trust has offered new careers to around 165 students, set to qualify as adult nurses in September, so far.
+Hull University Teaching Hospitals NHS Trust has offered new careers to around 165 students, set to qualify as adult nurses in September, so far.

 Now, following the latest success of its “Remarkable People, Extraordinary Place” recruitment campaign, the trust is increasing the number of career pathways open to students to attract more applications.